QuickSale/QuickSale-core/README.md

 ## Directory Layout

 ```
 app/                          --> all of the source files for the application
-  app.css               --> default stylesheet
+  app.css                     --> application's main stylesheet
-  components/           --> all app specific modules
-    version/              --> version related components
-      version.js                 --> version module declaration and basic "version" value service
-      version_test.js            --> "version" value service tests
-      QuickSale.pageEditor.js       --> custom directive that returns the current app version
-      QuickSale.pageEditor_test.js  --> version directive tests
-      interpolate-filter.js      --> custom interpolation filter
-      interpolate-filter_test.js --> interpolate filter tests
-  view1/                --> the view1 view template and logic
-    view1.html            --> the partial template
-    view1.js              --> the controller logic
+  js/                         --> all the main application's Javascript files
-    view1_test.js         --> tests of the controller
+    controllers/              --> all the application's controllers
-  view2/                --> the view2 view template and logic
-    view2.html            --> the partial template
+    directives/               --> all the application's directives
-    Test_Module.js              --> the controller logic
+    filters/                  --> all the application's filters
-    minishop_test.js         --> tests of the controller
+    scripts/                  --> all the application's internal scripts
-  app.old.js                --> main application module
+    bootstrap.js
+    main.js
+    QuickSale.js
+    routes.js
+  extensions/                 --> all the application's external extensions (dynamically added)
+  views/
+    pageBuilder/
+      index.html
+    pageEditor/
+      index.html
-  index.html            --> app layout file (the main html template file of the app)
+  index.html                  --> app layout file
-  index-async.html      --> just like index.html, but loads js files asynchronously
 karma.conf.js                 --> config file for running unit tests with Karma
+test/                         --> application's spec files and testing files
   e2e-tests/                  --> end-to-end tests
     protractor-conf.js        --> Protractor config file
     scenarios.js              --> end-to-end scenarios to be run by Protractor
 ```

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are two kinds of tests in the QuickSale application: Unit tests and End to End tests.

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+The QuickSale app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.

 * the configuration is found at `karma.conf.js`
-* the unit tests are found next to the code they are testing and are named as `..._test.js`.
+* the unit tests are found next to the code they are testing and are named as `..._test.js` or `..._spec.js`.

 The easiest way to run the unit tests is to use the supplied npm script: